ryanzhou7/fastapp_course/ch2_mise_prereq.md

 #### Answer: B

 The `.zshrc` file is a configuration file for the zsh shell, where you can set environment variables, aliases, and other settings.
+Basically, it is a script that runs every time a new terminal session is started.
 </p>
 </details>